fbpx

 Seedify Fund

 This was the shortest stint ever, I don’t even mention I worked there on my resume.
-The team was good, the pay for good and they offered me good incentives, including a $20k token plan to be vested in 6 months.
-I joined as a growth marketing manager and I was still in my onboarding process in the 1st month when the crypto market tanked.
-I guess their treasury took a massive hit and half the team was laid off
+The team was good, the pay for good, and they offered me good incentives to join, including a $20k token plan to be vested in 6 months.
+I joined as a growth marketer, and I was still in my onboarding process in the 1st month when the entire crypto market tanked.
+Their treasury took a massive hit, and half the team was laid off including myself

 CoreDAO

-After taking about a year break to go build my own thing, Gateway App.
+After taking about a year break to build my own company, Gateway App – a Web3 gaming platform.
 CoreDAO, a Bitcoin-aligned EVM-compatible L1, reached out to me, we had a couple of calls and they gave me a role to lead their African ecosystem.

 Looking back at these roles, there are patterns.
 Some places accelerated me, others drained me.
 Some rewarded competence, others punished independent thinking.
 Some were aligned with where the market was going, others were busy building castles on sand.